qbentil/Uglearner/README.md

 # Uglearner Web Application

+## About UGLEARNER
 UgLearner is an Open Source Students module web Application.

 This application seeks to provide students with pre-exams questions and preparations, Course materials and resources required to Pass their courses in school.